intel-analytics/ipex-llm/docs/docs/Zouwu/API/TCMFForecaster.md

             covariates and default time coveriates.
 * `dti`: DatetimeIndex or None.
             If None, use default fixed frequency DatetimeIndex generated with start_date and freq.
-* `svd`: boolean, default is False.
-            Whether factor matrices are initialized by NMF
 * `period`: int, default is 24.
             Periodicity of input time series, leave it out if not known
 * `y_iters`: int, default is 10.